Blog

 Another favorite brunch spot is Pinnochio’s.
 The vibe is kitschy and festive, and the menu features diner classics like pancakes and 3-egg omelets.
 But the real star of the show here is the ridiculously inexpensive Bottomless Champagne ($5.95 all day, every day).
 Just add a carafe of OJ and mix up your own mimosas tableside.

 We love our drag in Palm Springs, especially on Sundays!
-Palm Spring’s longest running drag brunch takes the stage at the iconic Oscar’s with two seatings of their raucous Bitchiest Brunch (10am on the patio or Noon indoors).
+Palm Spring’s longest-running drag brunch takes the stage at the iconic Oscar's with two seatings of their raucous Bitchiest Brunch (10 AM on the patio or Noon indoors).
 The drag queens are hilarious, the extensive à la carte menu gets solid reviews, and the super-sized Bloody Marys won’t disappoint.
-Another fabulous option is the sassy PS Drag Brunch on the rooftop at Roly China Fusion.
-Here you’ll enjoy all-you-can-eat dim sum, a 2-course brunch, and lots of diva attitude.
-These brunches are super popular, so plan ahead sweetie and make some reservations!

-Back at Oscar’s outdoor courtyard, the festive tradition of the gay T-Dance lives on with a giant dance party starting at 4pm (5pm summer months) running into the early evening.
+Back at Oscar’s outdoor courtyard, the festive tradition of the gay T-Dance lives on with a giant dance party starting at 4 PM (5 PM in summer months) and running into the early evening.
 Classic disco beats rule the dance floor, misters and air blasters help keep things cool, and the first 100 guests are FREE ($10 after that).
 Cue up early and make some new friends in line!

 Live music is always a treat, any day of the week.
-Upstairs in the VIP Lounge at the Palm Springs Cultural Center the talented Keisha D. sings rhythm & blues, motown and gospel.
-Space for “Soulful Sundays” is limited and advance reservations recommended.
+Upstairs in the VIP Lounge at the Palm Springs Cultural Center, the talented Keisha D. sings rhythm & blues, Motown and gospel.
+Space for “Soulful Sundays” is limited and advance reservations are recommended.
 The event is free with drink purchase and eats are available from Mildred’s.

 So there you have it.
 Live music, drag queens, t-dances, beer busts, and bottomless bubbly ...
 Santiago’s ultimate guide to Sunday Funday in Palm Springs!